 The Board of Trustees also elected Lisa Baue, former President and CEO of Baue Funeral Homes in St. Charles, Missouri as Chair-elect, and re-elected Eric Tanzberger, Senior Vice President and CFO of Service Corporation International in Houston, as Treasurer.

-Christopher Robinson, Vice President and General Manager of Robinson Funeral Home in Easley, North Carolina, continues his service as the NFDA Liaison, an NFDA Board-appointed role.
+Christopher Robinson, Vice President and General Manager of Robinson Funeral Home in Easley, South Carolina, continues his service as the NFDA Liaison, an NFDA Board-appointed role.
 Anthony Guerra, Vice President of Guerra Gutierrez Mortuaries in Los Angeles, transitioned off the board after seven years of dedicated service having held the roles of Grants Committee Chair, Chair-elect and Chair.
 During the coming year, he will continue his service on the Executive Committee as Immediate Past Chair.

 Kelly Milberger, Senior Vice President of National Sales for Global Atlantic Financial Group, Batesville, Indiana, concluded a three-year term of the Board of Trustees, and served on the Grants Committee.
 J. Mark Busch, former Co-owner and Funeral Director at Busch Funeral and Crematory Services in Cleveland, Ohio, concluded four years of Board service, and served as the Fund Development Committee Chair since 2020.
 Chris Trainor, President & CEO of Batesville in Batesville, Indiana concluded his second three-year term and served on the Grants Committee.